-However, there’s a big problem with labelling all those 62% of white people in America as the same as European white people.
+However, there’s a big problem with labeling all those 62% of white people in America as the same as European white people.
 According to the United States Census Bureau, white people are defined as "having origins in any of the original peoples of Europe, the Middle East, or North Africa."

 Between Europeans shying away from gathering racial demographics and them also considering different white groups as different ethnic groups, it’s hard for me to find exact statistics on non-white people in Europe.
 If you look up ethnic minorities for Europe, the Dutch will show up.
-According the statistics, ethnic minorities make up 14% of the European population, but those are white ethnic minorities like the Dutch.
+According to the statistics, ethnic minorities make up 14% of the European population, but those are white ethnic minorities like the Dutch.

 I did find one tiny line in Wikipedia that said 4% of the population in Europe is non-European.
 So 4% of Europeans are from Africa, including North Africa, the Middle East, the Americas, and Asia.
 Two of those groups are considered white by American census standards.
 And many of those from the Americas are also considered white by American standards too.

-So, no we’re not white like Europe.
-Unless you can find me some different statistics…
+So, no, we’re not white like Europe.
+Unless you can find me some different statistics.…

 On the flip side, Brazil is as racially diverse as the United States.
-Many of its people immigrated from Europe, or were brought over during the slave trade.
+Many of its people immigrated from Europe, or were brought over by the slave trade.
 They were white pioneers moving natives off the land and bringing in slaves for their big Northern** plantations that grew sugar cane.
 They have many of the same political, racial, and economic problems that we do.
 They value individual freedoms over collective thought.

-So, no Barbara does not have to live with violence day in and day out.
+So, no, Barbara does not have to live with violence day in and day out.
 In fact, she was afraid of America because of our gun violence, folks.
 Afraid of our violence.
 And our ghettos.
 Not all of Brazil is a favala.
 Just like not all of America is a ghetto, or the projects, hood, etc.

-Brazilians, like Americans, love barbecue, have clashes between police and the hood, or as they call them Favalas, must travel the distance of halfway across the Netherlands just to get to the other side of their city, and have this strange slavery divide between the North and South.
+Brazilians, like Americans, love barbecue, have clashes between police and the hood (or as they call them, favalas), must travel the distance of halfway across the Netherlands just to get to the other side of their city, and have this strange slavery divide between the North and South.

 So I go back to my original question: Why is it okay for me to be a missionary in Europe, but not in South America?